18F/joining-18f/_positions/hud-fellow-product-lead.md

 ##Key Objectives:
 **You will lead a cross-functional team to deliver the right product using agile-based methodologies.**
-- Build meaningful relationships with partners at HUD and help them understand user centered, iterative approach to understanding the problem and building the solution
+- Build meaningful relationships with partners at HUD and help them understand user-centered, iterative approach to understanding the problem and building the solution
 - Use evidence (user research, analytics, and other metrics) to make product decisions, ask “why” a lot, and recognize the difference between “we can’t do that because of bureaucracy” and “we can’t do that because of the law”
 - Believe in and practice agile as a philosophy, not necessarily agile as a dogma, and apply user-centered design methods to ensure the right product is built
 - Manage QA and testing to make sure the team is building to the right level of quality.
 Establish the bar for quality and the definition of done